 Scope creep starts with little changes.

-The scope creep continued.
+The scope creeps continued.
 Expanding the project to include a motorcycle dirt track for racing would give the youth something to do and bring the community together!
 This just illustrates how exaggerated off strategy scope creep can become.
 Fortunately, the idea didn’t come to fruition.

-It was bad enough that someone picked up on enabling the local community to build the three wheeled motorcycles.
+It was bad enough that someone picked up on enabling the local community to build the three-wheeled motorcycles.
 These types of vehicles were widely used by the Taliban to transport supplies and weapons.

 More than a year after the initial project began I found myself back in Now Zad meeting with the district governor concerning remaining details.
 This visit was quite different than my first visit.

 Before you read this paragraph I want you to know that my heart went out to these poor individuals that were just trying to make a living for themselves and their families several hundred miles away.
 They had no idea the impact of policy strategy change by others would have on their lives.

 The Marines were tasked with pulling back their direct involvement turning over security to local ANP, (Afghan National Police).
 Landing by Osprey just outside the forward operating base I wore full armor walking the ½ mile to the FOB with a squad of Marines in security formation.
 I didn’t carry a weapon but fell in lockstep with the fire team type formation so not to call attention to myself.
 This was quite different than my entrance into the town 6 months earlier.